 - 3. Nikon NIKKOR 50mm f/1.4G AF-S FX

 - 5. Nikon NIKKOR 16-85mm f/3.5-5.6G AF-S DX ED VR

 - 6. Nikon NIKKOR 16-35mm f/4G ED AF-S FX

 - 7. Nikon NIKKOR 24mm f/1.8G ED AF-S FX

 - 9. Nikon NIKKOR 14-24mm f/2.8G ED AF-S

 - Frequently Asked Questions

-Best Nikon Lenses for Landscape Photography in 2021
+Best Nikon Lenses for Landscapes in 2022